ppy/osu-wiki/wiki/Medals/Legacy_beatmap_packs/en.md

 # Legacy beatmap packs

-Beatmap packs have been an integral part of the osu! community since [their first introduction](https://osu.ppy.sh/community/forums/topics/1853) by ::{ flag=US }:: [Saturos](https://osu.ppy.sh/users/3781) way back in 2008, in which some of the packs were tied to certain [achievements](/wiki/Medals) out there.
+Beatmap packs have been an integral part of the osu! community since [their first introduction](https://osu.ppy.sh/community/forums/topics/1853) by ::{ flag=US }:: ::Saturos::{ user=3781 } way back in 2008, in which some of the packs were tied to certain [achievements](/wiki/Medals) out there.
 However, as osu! and its community continued to grow over the years, the mapping meta at large has also undergone a major shift from its early days and — due to a huge demand from the public — [on 18 January 2016](https://osu.ppy.sh/home/news/2016-01-18-osuweekly-44) a major overhaul was made to numerous beatmap packs in order to keep them, as a whole, relevant with the times.

 This article lists the contents of the beatmap packs, which had been subjected to the said overhaul, in their legacy/original state.